leandroosalas/garable/README.md

 garable
 =======

-NodeJS application to open your garage door using Bluetooth LE and Raspberry PI.
+Node.JS application to open your garage door using Bluetooth LE and Raspberry PI.

 ## Usage